-You may also choose under Internal Revenue Code section 179 to expense a portion of the cost of certain tangible property you bought in 1999 for use in your business.
+You may also elect under Internal Revenue Code section 179 to expense a portion of the cost of certain tangible property you bought in 2001 for use in your business.

-For more details, including when you must complete and attach Form 4562, see the instructions for Schedule C (Form 1040), line 13, on page C-3.
+For details, including when you must complete and attach Form 4562, see the instructions for Schedule C, line 13, on page C-3.